SergioCoboLopez/ELN_Sergio/docs/january/index.md

 More practices, how to introduce tipping points, take-away messages.

 Also, consider fixing the code if the slides do not flow

+## January 10

+Changes proposed by Toni that need not to dramatically change the structure of the presentation

+Take Figure 1 b from Matt's paper
+Block dynamics from hour 10 to hour 25
+Ask the audience: what would you think would happen afterwards?
+Show them that there is a change in the dynamics
+Say that there is a change in the dynamics.
+And there is another one in hour 20 to 25

+I have a hypothesis:
+ I describe mathematically the processes that are taking place in the system My hypothesis is that not all processes are active all the time When processes activate or inactivate there are changes in the dynamics.

+From this hypothesis I can:
+ Predict tipping points
+ Prevent tipping points from taking place
+ Predict situations that are sustainable in terms of the dynamics

+Now, I am going to show how my hypothesis works in a simple case of E. Coli T4